 “I’m afraid it’s still the truth.”
 Hajime gave Sano a moment to get good and angry at this, then continued.
 “What’s the next reason for anyone’s career choice, after money?
 Being an exorcist doesn’t pay enough for me to have any reason to do it other than that it’s interesting.”

 “Fine,” Sano allowed, very frustrated, “but, I mean, why aren’t you doing something that pays more?
 Why aren’t you brainwashing people for the government or doing some non-magical job that, you know… pays more?”

 “Exorcism seemed more interesting.”

 Sano made an angry noise.
 “I’m about to throw this ghost at you if you don’t quit it.”
-It was his coffee he raised threateningly, however.
+It was his coffee he raised threateningly, though.

 Hajime laughed.
 “You’re mostly wondering how I can survive on just an exorcist’s paycheck… Why is that such an area of concern for you?”

 “I don’t have to tell you a damn thing until you answer my question first.”
-Sano’s jaw was set as the lowest part of an impressive scowl, and his movements had taken on an angry stalking quality that was amusing to see.
+Sano’s jaw was set as the lowest part of an impressive scowl, and his movements had taken on an amusing angry stalking quality.

 “And I don’t have to answer any of your questions,” Hajime pointed out.
 “Though, technically, I did.
 So it’s your turn.
 What’s your issue with money?”

 “Can’t you just read my mind if you want to know?”